aakashr02/Sign-Board-Reader/README.md

 ![image](https://github.com/aakashr02/Sign-Board-Reader/assets/87864552/5490548f-3fa2-4ca3-923c-d3bf35552b0c)

 ### Necesaary Libraries
-1. OpenCV: OpenCV (Open Source Computer Vision) is a popular opensource computer vision library used for processing images and videos.
+1. OpenCV: OpenCV (Open Source Computer Vision) is a popular open source computer vision library used for processing images and videos.
 It provides a range of algorithms for tasks such as image processing, feature detection, object recognition, and more.
 OpenCV is widely used in fields such as robotics, augmented reality, and image processing.